 If you’re ready to take company culture and employee engagement seriously, it’s best to start tracking these systematically through employee feedback (best practices for employee surveys are covered in this post).
 You’ll then want to create a company culture and employee engagement dashboard that monitors the increases and decreases in certain metrics over time.
 In addition to enabling accountability around company culture, this dashboard will also equip you with the numbers and insight you need when it comes time to make informed human capital decisions.

-Recommended Company Culture and Employee Engagement Dashboard Metrics
+Creating Employee & Company Engagement Dashboard Metrics

 *You’ll notice that a lot of these metrics depend on employee feedback.
 In these cases, we recommend sending out a quick survey that asks employees to rate the element/program along a Likert scale.